-Orchids thrive with 12-16 hours of bright, indirect sunlight per day.
+Orchids thrive with 6 to 8 hours of bright, indirect sunlight per day.
 They will do best if placed in an east or west facing window, depending on the variety of orchid, where the sunlight is not too intense or direct.
 Grow lights can be very helpful for providing consistent light conditions, without the damaging heat of direct sunlight.

 Native to forests on every continent except for Antartica, orchids are most commonly found in the tropical regions of Asia, Central and South America.

 Most orchid species are epiphytes (air-growing).
 This means that instead of growing on the forest floor, they would typically be found growing in the lower canopy using another plant species (usually a tree branch or stump) as a host.

 Clinging to their host plant, orchids draw their moisture and nutrients from humidity in the air, rain, and decomposing particulate matter which may fall around them.

 Since orchids have adapted to life below the forest canopy, they are not used to receiving very much, if any, direct sunlight.

 The Best Place To Put An Orchid To Make Sure Your Orchids Get Enough Light

 The ideal placement for an orchid in your home would be in front of an east or west facing window, depending on the type of orchid.
 We will discuss specific light requirements for individual orchid types later on in the article.

 Since light conditions will vary dramatically based on the distance from a window, sometimes a simple move from the windowsill to a nearby side table can be the solution to light issues.